Line Haul vs. Long Haul: How to Improve Driver Retention for Both

 Helping drivers do their jobs well means investing in technology.
 For example, drivers tend to find the Hours of Service (HOS) requirement tedious and find compliance a burden.
 Companies can make compliance easier for drivers by investing in technology, particularly, an ELD that's intuitive for drivers.

 Drivers also find the numerous calls from the dispatch team asking for their location cumbersome.
-Technology can reduce or even eliminate the calls, or texts drivers receive by upgrading to solutions that allow fleet managers better visibility on the trucks and drivers without disturbing them.
-Similarly, having a software technology helps drivers, and the fleet management team plan routes better, saving time, fuel and making deliveries more efficient overall.
+Technology can reduce or even eliminate the calls, and solutions like DispatchTrack allow fleet managers better visibility on the trucks and drivers without disturbing them.
+Similarly, having a software technology helps drivers and the fleet management team plan routes better, saving time, fuel and making deliveries more efficient overall.

 Prioritizing Drivers Will Make Them Happy

 The driver is an integral part of any distribution business.
 Businesses may have great products, but that will hardly matter if they don't reach clients on time.
 Thus, companies should put their drivers first by making their jobs easier to perform with the right tools and solutions.
-There is no single solution to solve driver attrition's perennial problem, but addressing drivers' needs through technology will surely help.
+There is no single solution to solve the perennial problem of driver attrition, but addressing drivers' needs through technology will surely help.

 DispatchTrack is a leading provider of SaaS solutions that enable end-to-end optimization of operations and customer experiences in last-mile delivery.
 The company's platform includes modular tools for self-scheduling, route optimization, customer communication, real-time tracking and ETA, proof of delivery, and delivery network intelligence and analytics.
 With customers across North America, Europe, South America, and Asia, DispatchTrack is used by thousands of businesses of all sizes and many multi-billion-dollar enterprises across a wide range of industries, including furniture, appliances, building supplies, food, and beverage.
 More than 60 million scheduled delivery experiences are powered by DispatchTrack each year.
 For more information, visit www.dispatchtrack.comKeep Reading: Retailers should consider the omnichannel strategy →